 Wiley’s standard requirement is a single, combined index of subjects and names.
 Author names are indexed only where substantive in-text discussion of the author or his/her work is found.
-If you intend your index to record every instance where an individual's work is discussed in your book, please seek approval from your project editor as there may not be space available.

 Adequate index preparation requires 10–15 hours per 100 typeset pages.
 For example, a 300-page book will require 30–45 hours of preparation.
 Please plan for sufficient indexing time.